AurelDeveloper/LetterDisplaySRV/README.md

 **Note**: The frontend is in `letter-display` repository.

-**Note**: The push failed, so the code hasn't been updated.
-I can only push the code by this evening.

 ## Explication

 It's a backend script for a website template that automatically displays the newsletter articles on a Next.js frontend website.
 (The frontend is not included in this repository and is not yet developed)